cdondrup/pnp/README.md

 ## Other packages

 * `pepper_planning_launch` contains launch files and a tmux script to start the whole system.
 Please, have a look at the README of this package for mor information how to use the tmux script.
-* `pepper_control` contains scripts and servers to automatically add goals to the planning system and control the planning loops.
+* `pepper_planning_control` contains scripts and servers to automatically add goals to the planning system and control the planning loops.